 “You owe it to her, Pride.”
 His brother had rumbled.
 “You cannot leave Queen to fend for herself when she is heavy with your pups.”

 Yet, that is exactly what Pride had done by allowing Noble to leave without him.
 By choosing the family he felt duty-bound to instead of Queen, who would bare his kin, his blood in just a few short turns of the moon.
 He would never forget the shame that surged inside him as Noble glanced at him for the last time before bounding away.
-Now, his older brother would keep Pride’s mate warm tonight while Pride grieved for their father, who was slain in combat with an enemy group, then lay down to sleep with the meer he grew up with, and in a burrow that no longer felt like home.
+Now, his older brother would keep Pride’s mate warm tonight while Pride grieved for their father, who was slain in combat with a troop of foxes, then lay down to sleep with the meer he grew up with, and in a burrow that no longer felt like home.

 His head snapped up at the realization.
 That was it!
-Ever since he met Queen he had denied his growing feelings for her, but now he knew.
+Ever since he met Queen, he had denied his growing feelings for her, but now he knew.
 His burrow didn’t feel like home to him anymore because it wasn’t.
-This was his family no longer.
-His loving father was gone and his mother had forbidden Noble to return.
+The Scavengers were his family no longer.
+His loving father was gone, and his mother had forbidden Noble to return.
 Queen was his family.
 Queen was his love.
 She was going to have his pups.
 Pride’s home was wherever Queen and Noble were.
 They were his family now.
-He must to go to them.
+He must go to them.